 Special Condition #28 requires SNG and its successors to give notice to the District and copies of any correspondence with the Watermaster regarding transferring the right to produce water from the Basin under an Alternative Production Allocation right to a Standard Production Allocation right.

-Condition #29 states that CAW must implement “strict water accounting methods approved by the MPWMD General Manager to track CAW production sources to ensure that only Seaside Basin wells (and not Sand City desalination water) serve the MBSE parcel identified as APN 011-501-014, and no Carmel River Basin water is produced to serve the subject parcel.”
-The condition also requires quarterly reporting of MBSE-related water production data, and that the reports shall be provided to MPWMD “in the manner and form as prescribed by the District.”
+Condition #29 states that CAW must implement “strict water accounting methods approved by the MPWMD General Manager” to track CAW production sources to ensure that only Seaside Basin wells (and not Sand City desalination water) serve the MBSE parcel identified as APN 011-501-014, and no Carmel River Basin water is produced to serve the subject parcel, consistent with the May 2010 Court Order and Water Delivery Agreement.
+The condition also requires monthly quarterly reporting of daily MBSE-related water production data, and that the reports shall be provided to MPWMD “in the manner and form as prescribed by the District.”
 It adds that the data tracking and reporting protocol must be approved by the District prior to completion of construction of the MBSE project.
-This means that the District will work with CAW to develop a reasonable production tracking and reporting protocol that will enable compliance with the SWRCB letter of February 5, 2009.
+This means that the District will work with CAW to develop a reasonable production tracking and reporting protocol.
 This condition focuses on the sources of supply for the 90 AFY maximum production in contrast to the metered sales at the MBSE parcel addressed in Condition #27.

 Condition #30 is related to Condition